orbitalmartian8/History/Interesting-Facts/soundmirrors.md

 #### Why Are They Not Used Now?

 They started to become obsolete with the invention of faster aircraft and it became hard for operators to distinguish between aircraft and seagoing vessels.
-And with the invention of radar in 1932 it was never used in an active conflict situation.
+And with the invention of radar in 1932 it was never used in an active conflict situation.e